How to Generate Subtitles with Accurate Timestamps

 Audio Quality

-Clear audio with minimal background noise produces the most accurate timestamps.
-Compressed audio from social media downloads or low-bitrate recordings can cause timestamp drift.
+Clean audio with minimal noise gets the best timestamps.
+Compressed audio from social downloads or low-bitrate recordings causes drift.

-Recommendation: Use the highest quality video source available.
-If possible, transcribe from the original video file rather than a re-encoded social media download.
+Recommendation: use the highest quality source available.
+Transcribe from the original file, not a re-encoded social download.

 Speaker Pace and Accents

-Fast speakers or heavy accents can reduce timestamp accuracy.
-AI models trained on standard speech patterns may struggle with non-standard pacing.
+Fast speakers or heavy accents drag accuracy.
+Models trained on standard speech can struggle.

-Recommendation: VidNotes uses OpenAI Whisper, which is trained on diverse accents and languages, providing better accuracy than older models.
+Recommendation: VidNotes runs Whisper, trained on diverse accents and languages, which beats older models.

 Background Music and Sound Effects

-Videos with loud background music or frequent sound effects can confuse AI transcription models, leading to timestamp errors.
+Loud music or frequent sound effects confuse models, leading to timestamp errors.

-Recommendation: For videos with heavy background audio, manually review and adjust timestamps after AI generation.
+Recommendation: for heavy background audio, manually review and adjust after generation.

 Overlapping Dialogue

-Recommendation: Use tools with speaker identification features (VidNotes, Sonix, Descript) for multi-speaker videos.
+Recommendation: use tools with speaker identification (VidNotes, Sonix, Descript) for multi-speaker videos.

 How to Add Subtitles to Your Video After Generation